 The fact is that vitamin E deficiency is a chiefly a result of malfunction of nutrient absorption.
 Premature birth is also a risk factor for vitamin E deficiency particularly if the weight is less than 3.5 pounds.
 A good paediatrician can, however, take care of the problem by spotting and treating it early.
 In individuals with fat absorption problems like in inflammatory bowel disease also are at risk of vitamin E deficiency.

 Also, people having an issue of low dietary fat levels are at risk of vitamin E deficiency, since the vitamin is fat-soluble and requires fat for absorption.
 Individuals with cystic fibrosis, gastric bypass surgery, or those with malabsorption conditions like Crohn’s disease, pancreatic insufficiency, or liver disease.
 Thus, it becomes important to supplement Vitamin E, especially in people taking low-fat diet.
-Supplements are available in various forms like Evion capsules.
-In fact, you may also use Evion cream for beauty benefits of vitamin E.

 Symptoms of deficiency comprises of impaired vision, speech, and muscle coordination.